farmera/sare_grant/study_results_balloons.md

 For example, the GSD of a Landsat satellite image is ~30m (b. in __Figure 4__).
 This means that the smallest unit that maps to a single pixel in Landsat is 30m x 30m (i.e. 900 sq meters, 0.22 acres, ~8% of our total study area).
-Each of our thirty test sections measures 100ft by 20ft thus a single pixel in Landsat is five times larger than a single section.
+Each of our thirty test sections measures 100ft by 20ft (a. in __Figure 4__) thus a single pixel in Landsat is five times larger than a single section.

 Commercial satellite imagery is available for a price at higher resolution (e.g. from providers like Planet Labs with a GSD of 5 m, or a pixel size of roughly 250 sq ft, c. in __Figure 4__).
 The GeoEye-1 satellite offers the highest resolution per pixel at a little